apache/trafficcontrol/docs/source/api/v4/logs.rst

 .. versionadded:: ATCv6
 	The ``username``, ``page``, ``offset`` query parameters were added to this in endpoint across across all API versions in :abbr:`ATC (Apache Traffic Control)` version 6.0.0.

+.. versionchanged:: 4.0
+	The ``username`` query string parameter was renamed to ``user`` so that it has the same name as the response property by which it filters.

 .. code-block:: http
 	:caption: Request Example